aleksandia/personal-homepage/README.md

 # Personal Homepage

 This is the personal homepage of Aleksandar Urošević.
-It is using the Portfolio-Blog-Starter Template
+It is using the Portfolio-Blog-Starter Template.

 ## How to Use